All Collections

 Can you set it as your default email template?

-❌ (You'll be able to do so in due course!)
+❌ (You'll be able to do so in the future!)

 ✔️